Brewing: Filtering

 These filters use sheets that allow only particles smaller than a given size to pass through.
-The sheets are placed into a filtering frame, sanitized (with boiling water, for example) and then used to filter the beer.
+The sheets are placed into a filtering frame, sanitised (with boiling water, for example) and then used to filter the beer.
 The sheets can be flushed if the filter becomes blocked.
 The sheets are usually disposable and are replaced between filtration sessions.
 Often the sheets contain powdered filtration media to aid in filtration.

 Pre-made filters have two sides.
 One with loose holes, and the other with tight holes.
 Flow goes from the side with loose holes to the side with the tight holes, with the intent that large particles get stuck in the large holes while leaving enough room around the particles and filter medium for smaller particles to go through and get stuck in tighter holes.

 Sheets are sold in nominal ratings, and typically 90% of particles larger than the nominal rating are caught by the sheet.